Every road trip needs a tucker stop. We've tracked down Australia’s best.

 Where?
 On the Glenelg Highway in Dunkeld, between Ballarat in Victoria and Mount Gambier in South Australia.

 Why stop?
 Parker Street Project is not your average roadhouse.
 It is, in fact, the public bar and rear terrace of the famed Royal Mail Hotel, home to the most awarded restaurant in Victoria’s Western District.
-But while the fine-diner aspires to gastronomic greatness, Parker Street Project focuses on serving excellent-quality seasonal plates to those passing through the tiny but thriving village of Dunkeld.
-Much of the menu comes from the Royal Mail’s vast kitchen garden, plus beef and lamb from the hotel’s own farm.
-So, for example, the rib eye steak with charred onion and watercress is 100 per cent local; so, too, the roasted lamb belly with green vegetables.
-It’s the finest local produce served in the friendliest local pub.
+While the fine-diner aspires to gastronomic greatness, Parker Street Project focuses on serving excellent-quality seasonal plates to those passing through the tiny but thriving village of Dunkeld.
+Much of the menu comes from the Royal Mail’s vast kitchen garden, with beef and lamb from the hotel’s own farm.
+The Royal Mail lamb with fermented carrot purée and smoked tomatoes is 100 per cent local.
+It’s the finest produce served in the friendliest local pub.

 Don’t leave without… trying a glass of something special – the Royal Mail has one of Australia’s most phenomenal cellars.